Application Forms

 If you're completing an application form for postgraduate study, see our guidance on applying for further study.

-Research is vital before you start to complete your application form.
+Doing some research before you start to complete your application form is vital.

 Find out as much as you can about the position and research the organisation you are applying to.

-Gather the information you’ll need to complete the application form, such as your academic grades and details of any work experience or jobs, including the dates you worked there.
+Gather the information you’ll need to complete the application form before you start.
+This can include academic grades and details of any work experience or jobs, including the dates you worked there.

 The job description and person specification will help you identify the skills, qualities and experience the employer is seeking.
 You’ll need to think of specific examples of when you have demonstrated these.